-While the jobs of city manager and county manager do not require an MPA, most localities look for candidates with master’s degrees.
+While the jobs of city manager and county manager do not require an online MPA, most localities look for candidates with master’s degrees.
 The coursework required to obtain an MPA prepares students for work in leadership and management positions.
 MPA programs allow students to build on their knowledge and skills as well as obtain practical experience in the field of public service.
 MPA programs provide graduates with the necessary tools to be effective leaders with a solid foundation in ethics.
 Because of the focus placed on public service, an MPA is the ideal degree for those entering the field of city and county management.

 Challenges and Opportunities

 One of the biggest challenges for city and county managers is navigating the dynamic political climate in which they function.
 Elected officials—and their shifting agendas—come and go, but the local government manager is usually in place to lead over a long term.
 There is a limited number of positions in city and county management and usually very little turnover in each role, creating an environment of scarcity of opportunity.
 However, an anticipated wave of retirement in the next few years is expected to create a shortage of experienced professionals needed to fill roles.

 Governments across the country are changing the way they interact with citizens and solve their problems.
 In many cases, these government entities are reaching out to citizens through online resources, requiring workers in city and county management to be experts in social media and online communication.
 With these advances, it is critical for city and county managers to be well versed in social media to improve the services they can provide to their communities.